Lab-8916100448256/hosting-farm/doc/dev/phase-0/best-practices/web_development_best_practices_2.md

-# Web Application Development and Design Best Practices 2025
+# Web Application Development and Design Best Practices - version 2
+Research made with [Manus AI](https://manus.ai), using the prompt: `Search the web for best practice in web application development and design`

 ## Introduction